hasti2811/learning-computer-networking/README.md

-# Networking assignment
+# Networking assignment: running nginx on EC2 instance and linking it to a domain from Route 53

-## I will explain how to purchase a domain from AWS Route 53 and link it to an EC2 instance running nginx on port 80 at first, then I will go through how to enable HTTPS so that it can be accessed on port 443 which is more secure.
+### I will explain how to purchase a domain from AWS Route 53 and link it to an EC2 instance running nginx on port 80 at first, then I will go through how to enable HTTPS so that it can be accessed on port 443 which is more secure.
 I will also explain how you can customise the front end interface.

-## I will also explain how you can use an elastic IP rather than the public IP, i will analyse its benefits and drawbacks.
+### I will also explain how you can use an elastic IP rather than the public IP, i will analyse its benefits and drawbacks.

 ### Step 1: Buy a domain from AWS Route 53: